Britain's FTSE slips after strong gains

 Stocks moving into the ex-dividend period, after which investors no longer qualify for the latest dividend payout, trimmed 3.43 points from the index.

-Admiral Group, ARM Holdings, Barclays , Croda International, ITV, Kingfisher , Weir Group, and Xstrata all traded without their dividend entitlements.
+Admiral Group (ADML.L), ARM Holdings ARM.L, Barclays (BARC.L), Croda International (CRDA.L), ITV (ITV.L), Kingfisher (KGF.L), Weir Group (WEIR.L), and Xstrata XTA.L all traded without their dividend entitlements.

-Miners and energy stocks fell back as commodity prices retreated having posting good gains on Tuesday following the U.S. ISM data, with later PMI data out of resource-hungry China less positive.
+Miners .FTNMX1770 and energy .FTNMX0530 stocks fell back as commodity prices retreated having posting good gains on Tuesday following the U.S. ISM data, with later PMI data out of resource-hungry China less positive.

 The HSBC China Purchasing Managers' Index, geared to smaller firms, improved to 49.3 in April from 48.3 in March, remaining below the threshold of 50 that divides expansion from contraction.
 It was slightly better than a preliminary estimate of 49.1 in late April.